davegill/wrf-coop/README_user.md

 cd test/em_real
 ln -sf /wrf/Data/em_real/* .
 ```
-2. For the lengthy run-time configuration table above, choose the suffix from the test names.
+2. From the lengthy run-time configuration table above, choose a suffix from the test names.
 For example, the first few are listed as:
    * 3dtke
    * conus
    * rap